Cutting-edge empirical research on political trust as a relational concept.

-The comprehensive empirical evidence presented in this book by leading scholars provides valuable insights into the relational aspects of political trust and will certainly stimulate future research.
+The comprehensive empirical evidence presented here by leading scholars offers valuable insights into the relational aspects of political trust and will certainly stimulate future research.

 • a state-of-the-art European perspective on political trust

 • an analysis of the most recent trends with regard to the development of political trust

 • a comparison of traditional and emerging democracies in Europe

 • the consequences of political trust on political stability and the welfare state